Posted 30 December 2016 - 09:58 PM

 There's a difference between "voting what you're told" and "voting your own interests."
 Paying the mortgage and putting food on the table is a priority for a lot of people, not just union workers.
 But no one is obligated to vote the way their union urges them to anyway, and members should tell reps when they're unhappy with what the executive board is doing.
 The job of the union is to protect workers, not play footsie with a particular party.

 (╯°□°)--︻╦╤─ - - -

-“If your government is big enough to give you everything you want, it is big enough to take away from you everything you have.” —Remember These Things by Paul Harvey © 1952
+“If your government is big enough to give you everything you want, it is big enough to take away from you everything you have.” —Paul Harvey, Remember These Things © 1952

 "…it's never a good idea to cede power to the government simply because you agree with the people wielding it at the moment.
 Sooner or later, McGirr's book reminds us, your enemy is going to be king of the hill." —Nick Gillespie, reviewing The War on Alcohol: Prohibition and the Rise of the American State

 "The most perfidious way of harming a cause consists of defending it deliberately with faulty arguments." —Friedrich Nietzsche, Die fröhliche Wissenschaft